-Recognizing the importance of the tree canopy, green corridors and green infrastructure to the quality of life in Tracy, the Public Works Department has embarked on the development of an Urban Forestry Management Plan.
-Presentation of the final plan to Council is anticipated in the summer of 2021.
-The UFMP maps out policies, ordinances, and a management strategy to achieve a vision for a sustainable urban forest.
+Recognizing the importance of the tree canopy, green corridors and green infrastructure to the quality of life in Tracy, the City is creating an Urban Forestry Management Plan.
+The UFMP features policies, ordinances, and a management strategy to achieve a vision for a sustainable urban forest.
 The plan includes a public tree inventory, design and species specifications, natural resources management plan, and an urban forest cost/benefit analysis.
 The UFMP identifies opportunities to expand and nourish the urban forest in the city's parks, along its trails and elsewhere throughout the community.

-City of Tracy Bikeways Master Plan (In Progress)
+Citywide Roadway and Transportation Master Plan (In Progress)

-The City is in the process of revising its Bikeways Master Plan, last updated in 2005.
+The Citywide Roadway and Transportation Plan (CRTP) includes updated direction for the bikeway network, replacing the Bikeways Master Plan from 2005.
 The emphasis of the prior plan was on developing a unified network of bikeway routes to serve both recreational and commuter needs by facilitating travel within the city limits to resources such as schools, parks, and employment centers, and also to adjacent city and county routes.
 The focus of the current update will be on creating a network of low-stress bike facilities throughout the city.
-The Bikeways Master Plan and PRTMP intersect around the trail system.
+The CRTP and the PRTMP will be used together to create the trail system.